tkeskita/unstructured_grids/README.md

   neighbour, owner, points).
 PolyMesh Import and Export operators are located in File menu under Import and Export.

-- Storage of unstructured grid data as strings inside Blend files
+- Unstructured grid data is saved as text strings (UG Storage) inside Blend files.

+- Undo (CTRL + Z) is not working correctly, but undo is supported indirectly:
+  Use operator *Update UG Data and Storage from Blender* to sync changes made in Blender for safekeeping in UG Storage.
+To undo, use operator *Restore UG Data from UG Storage*.

 - Boundary face patches can be changed by assigning material for faces

 - Selection of cells via operators (UG Select Cells Inclusive/Exclusive)

+- Cell and face zones are visualized by vertex groups.
+Vertex groups for cell zones can be edited.

 ## Installation